greguz/fluido/README.md

 #### transform(options)

 Create a new transform stream.
+To enable concurrent mode, use `concurrency` option.

 #### isStream(value)